Manitoba: Flora and fauna

 Manitoba natural communities may be grouped within five ecozones: boreal plains, prairie, taiga shield, boreal shield and Hudson plains.
-Three of these—taiga shield, boreal shield and Hudson plain—contain part of the Boreal forest of Canada which covers the province's eastern, southeastern, and northern reaches.
+Three of these—taiga shield, boreal shield and Hudson plain—contain part of the boreal forest of Canada, which covers the province's eastern, southeastern, and northern reaches.

 Forests make up about 263000 km2, or 48 percent, of the province's land area.
-The forests consist of pines (Jack Pine, Red Pine, Eastern White Pine), spruces (White Spruce, Black Spruce), Balsam Fir, Tamarack (larch), poplars (Trembling Aspen, Balsam Poplar), birches (White Birch, Swamp Birch) and small pockets of Eastern White Cedar.
+The forests consist of pines (jack, red, eastern white), spruces (white, black), balsam fir, tamarack, poplars (balsam, trembling aspen), birches (white, swamp), and small pockets of eastern white cedar.

 Two sections of the province are not dominated by forest.
-The province's northeast corner bordering Hudson Bay is above the treeline and is considered tundra.
-The tallgrass prairie once dominated the south central and southeastern parts including the Red River Valley.
+The province's northeast corner bordering Hudson Bay is above the treeline and considered tundra.
+The tallgrass prairie once dominated the south-central and southeastern regions, including the Red River Valley.
 Mixed grass prairie is found in the southwestern region.
-Agriculture has replaced much of the natural prairie but prairie still can be found in parks and protected areas; some are notable for the presence of the endangered western prairie fringed orchid.
+Agriculture has replaced much of the natural vegetation, but prairie can still be found in parks and protected areas; some are notable for the presence of the endangered western prairie fringed orchid.

 Manitoba is especially noted for its northern polar bear population; Churchill is commonly referred to as the "Polar Bear Capital".
-Other large animals, including moose, white-tailed deer, black bears, cougars, lynx, and wolves, are common throughout the province, especially in the provincial and national parks.
-There is a large population of red sided garter snakes near Narcisse; the dens there are home to the world's largest concentration of snakes.
+In the waters off the northern coast of the province are numerous marine species, including the beluga whale.
+Other populations of animals, including moose, white-tailed deer, mule deer, black and brown bears, coyote, cougar, red fox, Canada lynx, and grey wolf, are distributed throughout the province, especially in the provincial and national parks.
+There is a large population of red-sided garter snakes near Narcisse; the overwintering dens there are seasonally home to the world's largest concentration of snakes.

-Manitoba's bird diversity is enhanced by its position on two major migration routes, with 392 confirmed identified species; 287 of these nesting within the province.
+Manitoba's bird diversity is enhanced by its position on two major migration routes, with 391 confirmed identified species; 287 of these nest within the province.
 These include the great grey owl, the province's official bird, and the endangered peregrine falcon.

 Manitoba's lakes host 18 species of game fish, particularly species of trout, pike, and goldeye, as well as many smaller fish.